Lili295/BFH/content/posts/example/index.md

 * It combines creativity with logic
 * Acts soothing
 * Helps fostering attentiveness
-* Helps to be mor focused in your job or in your studies and not get distracted that easily
+* Helps to be more focused in your job or in your studies and not get distracted that easily
 * Supports inner peace and calmness
 * Helps relieving stress in your everyday life
 * Acts as a form of meditation and therefore helps to forget the world around you for a moment